wpswings/track-orders-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.1.1 - Released on 21 Feb 2025 =
+= 1.1.2 - Released on 27 March 2025 =
-* New: Go pro in org plugin
-* Fix: Design issues fixes
-* Enhancement: Removal of tracking link on tracking page
-* Fix: Warning on custom order status save is removed
+* Enhancement: Updating the new order status icon images.
-* New: Setting to manage Order tracking button that are now dynamic and can be enable and disable
+* Enhancement: New Column section for the order tracking link.
-* New: Compatibility with the latest WP (6.7.2) and WC (9.6.2)
+* New: Compatibility with the latest WP 6.7.2 and WC 9.7.1
+* Fixes: Deprecated function fixed for tracking order.